Vishal-V/100-Days-of-ML-Code/README.md

 ### Day 70 (17-11-18) Completed lesson 3 of PyTorch Challenge
 - Completed lesson 3 of the PyTorch challenge
 - Working on the DNNs with PyTorch lesson

+### Day 71 (18-11-18) Learnt more about PyTorch and Tensorflow workflows
+- Imperative programming in PyTorch and the dynamic front end is more suited for research implementations
+- Learnt more about deploying models as low level C++ and the production-ready Tensorflow workflow

+### Day 72 (19-11-18) Learnt the Keras workflow for RESNET-50 Implementation
+- Read about classic CNN architectures like AlexNet, Lenet-5, VGG-16 and Microsoft Research's Resnet
+- Learnt the Keras workflow to implement Resnet
+- Learnt more about Skip connections with Convolutional as well as ID blocks

+### Day 73 (20-11-18) Working on object detection for cars
+- Completed the Resnet implementation
+- Working on car/object detection